Leaf by Niggle: Of the journey of death

+Of Tolkien's life

 An autobiographical interpretation places Tolkien himself as Niggle—in mundane matters as well as spiritual ones.
-Tolkien was compulsive in his writing, his revision, his desire for perfection in form and in the "reality" of his invented world, its languages, its chronologies, its existence.
+Tolkien was compulsive in his writing, his endless revisions, his desire for perfection in form and in the "reality" of his invented world, its languages, its chronologies, its existence.
 Like Niggle, Tolkien came to abandon other projects or graft them onto his "Tree", Middle-earth.
-Like Niggle, Tolkien faced many chores and duties that kept him from the work he loved; and like Niggle, Tolkien was a horrible procrastinator.
+Like Niggle, Tolkien faced many chores and duties that kept him from the work he loved; and like Niggle, Tolkien was a confirmed procrastinator.
+Shippey comments that whereas Tolkien had once felt that one could return to Faërie in some way, later in his life he came to doubt that he would "[rejoin] his own creations after death, like Niggle; he felt they were lost, like the Silmarils."
+He adds that when Tolkien presents images of himself in his writings, as with Niggle and Smith, there is "a persistent streak of alienation".
+Shippey lists several elements of the allegory in "Leaf by Niggle".

-Tolkien himself might have disagreed with an allegorical interpretation.
-He wrote, in Letter 131 of The Letters of J. R. R. Tolkien, "I dislike Allegory".
-In specific reference to Niggle, he wrote in Letter 241, "It is not really or properly an 'allegory' so much as 'mythical'."
-On the other hand, in Letter 153 he said, "I tried to show allegorically how [subcreation] might come to be taken up into Creation in some plane in my 'purgatorial' story Leaf by Niggle."